June Bronhill: Career

 Bronhill made frequent visits back to her homeland, singing in operas such as The Merry Widow, Orpheus in the Underworld, Die Fledermaus and Rigoletto at the Sydney Opera House in 1975.
 In 1976, she decided to move back to Australia permanently.
-In Australia she appeared in operas such as Il Seraglio (Die Entführung aus dem Serail) and a Victoria State Opera production of Donnizetti's Maria Stuarda in July 1976, directed by Robin Lovejoy with a cast including Nance Grant conducted by Richard Divall.
+In Australia she appeared in operas such as Die Entführung aus dem Serail and a Victoria State Opera production of Donizetti's Maria Stuarda in July 1976, directed by Robin Lovejoy with a cast including Nance Grant conducted by Richard Divall.

 She played operetta roles such as Josephine (H.M.S.
 Pinafore), Phyllis (Iolanthe) and Ruth (The Pirates of Penzance).
 She also had roles in The Maid of the Mountains, Call Me Madam, A Little Night Music, Nunsense, My Fair Lady and How to Succeed in Business Without Really Trying as well as appearing in the non-musical plays Arsenic and Old Lace and Straight and Narrow.

-Bronhill also appeared in the role of Mrs Crawford in the television comedy series Are You Being Served?, the Australian version of the British comedy series, as well as in Lipton Tea television advertisements singing an adaption of Fugue for Tinhorns.
+Bronhill also appeared in the role of Mrs Crawford in the television comedy series Are You Being Served?, the Australian version of the British comedy series, as well as in Lipton Tea television advertisements singing an adaption of "Fugue for Tinhorns" from Guys and Dolls.

-Bronhill was a patron of the Australian Girls Choir from the choir's beginning.
 There is a scholarship in her name, the June Bronhill Encouragement Scholarship, awarded each year to the chorister with the most choral prowess.

 A portrait of Bronhill, painted by Andrew Sibley, was entered into the 1966 Archibald Prize.

-In 1976 she was awarded the Order of the British Empire for her contributions to the music industry.
-In Broken Hill a street and an auditorium are named after her.

 Bronhill released her debut single, "The Lord's Prayer" in late 1979.

 Her voice was characterised as a "very crystal clear, diamond bright coloratura soprano" with "absolutely impeccable diction".
-Opera News noted that "Bronhill's crisp, bright prettiness and crystalline diction made her an ideal exponent of operetta heroines."
+Opera News noted that "Bronhill's crisp, bright prettiness and crystalline diction made her an ideal exponent of operetta heroines".

 Death

 Bronhill died on 24 January 2005, aged 75, in her sleep at a Sydney nursing home.
 Although she had beaten breast cancer in the 1980s, her later years were marred by deafness and social isolation, and she retired in 1993.
 Her home town, Broken Hill, honoured her by declaring a minute's silence during the 2005 Australia Day celebrations two days after her death.
 Mayor Ron Page noted, "She is very special to us; if you ask every householder in Broken Hill, they'll be able to say, yes, they are proud of June Bronhill."
-Then acting prime Minister, John Anderson noted, "The world is mourning the loss of someone who entertained millions, but it's good to see the local community here recognise one of their own in ... a very proud community celebrating the life of one of their daughters."
+Then acting prime minister, John Anderson noted, "The world is mourning the loss of someone who entertained millions, but it's good to see the local community here recognise one of their own in ... a very proud community celebrating the life of one of their daughters."